-- or legal guardian regarding the care, custody, and control of the child and does not mean that the caretaker relative has legal custody of the child. - A person who relies on this affidavit has no obligation to make any further b. inquiry or investigation. - c.
+- 7. NOTICES: - a.
+Completion of this affidavit does not affect the rights of the child's parents or legal guardian regarding the care, custody, and control of the child and does not mean that the caretaker relative has legal custody of the child.

+b.
+A person who relies on this affidavit has no obligation to make any further inquiry or investigation.

+- c.
 This affidavit is effective until the earlier of: - i. the end of the first school year after delivery of the affidavit to the school; - ii. revocation by the caretaker relative; or - iii. the child no longer resides with the caretaker relative.